+3.4.1 The choice of communication links and networks to be used between an MCC and its associated LUT(s) is a national prerogative.

+3.4.2 The choice of communication links and networks to be used between an MCC and its national RCCs is a national prerogative.

+3.4.3 The choice of communication links and networks to be used between an MCC and each SSAS Competent Authority is to be determined by bilateral agreement with the Competent Authorities.

+3.4.4 The choice of communication links and networks to be used between an MCC and its associated Return Link Service Provider (RLSP) is to be determined by bilateral agreement with the RLSP.

-- 3.4.1 The choice of communication link and network to be used between an MCC and its associated LUTs and national RCCs is a national prerogative. - 3.4.2 An MCC shall only use communication networks identified in document C/S A.002 (SID) for communications with other MCCs.
-An MCC shall be capable of receiving text messages in non-SIT format sent by SAR authorities. - 3.4.3 An MCC shall maintain communication links with other MCCs for the distribution of information as shown in document C/S A.001 (DDP).
+3.4.5 The choice of communication links and networks to be used between an MCC and the Autonomous Distress Tracking Data Repository (ADR) is to be determined.

+3.4.6 An MCC shall only use communication networks identified in document C/S A.002 (SID) for communications with other MCCs.
+An MCC shall be capable of receiving text messages in non-SIT format sent by SAR authorities.

+3.4.7 An MCC shall maintain communication links with other MCCs for the distribution of information as shown in document C/S A.001 (DDP).
 An MCC shall maintain access to at least two international communication networks to allow for backup.
-An MCC may enter into bilateral agreements with other MCCs with regard to communication networks, protocols, and other communication matters, consistent with requirements of documents C/S A.001 (DDP) and C/S A.002 (SID) and other provisions of this document (C/S A.005). - 3.4.4 An MCC shall establish appropriate arrangements with all the Administrations/SPOCs in its service area on communication networks to be used for the distribution of alert data.
-If arrangements cannot be made for a particular Administration in the MCC service area, the MCC shall notify its own SAR authorities of any Cospas-Sarsat alert data in that Administration's search and rescue region (SRR) for handling in accordance with national SAR procedures.
-It is recommended that MCCs maintain access to two communication networks to countries/SPOCs within its service area.
-These communication links and networks should be documented in C/S A.001 (DDP). - 3.4.5 An MCC shall implement communication links consistent with the standards and protocols contained in document C/S A.002 (SID).
+An MCC may enter into bilateral agreements with other MCCs with regard to communication networks, protocols, and other communication matters, consistent with requirements of documents C/S A.001 (DDP) and C/S A.002 (SID) and other provisions of this document (C/S A.005).

+3.4.8 An MCC shall establish appropriate arrangements with all the Administrations and their SPOCs in its service area on communication networks to be used for the distribution of alert data.
+If arrangements cannot be made for a particular Administration in the MCC service area, the MCC shall notify its own SAR authorities (as appropriate) of any Cospas-Sarsat alert data in that Administration's search and rescue region (SRR) for handling in accordance with national SAR procedures.

+3.4.9 For alert data recipients except for other MCCs, and where possible, it is recommended that MCCs maintain access to two communication networks.
+These communication links and networks should be documented in C/S A.001 (DDP).

+3.4.10 An MCC shall implement communication links consistent with the standards and protocols contained in document C/S A.002 (SID).

-3.4.6 MCC data communication shall be implemented such that all communication links and networks can operate simultaneously without loss of information.
+3.4.11 MCC data communication shall be implemented such that all communication links and networks can operate simultaneously without loss of information.